weiran-zsd/node-starter/readme.md

 # node
-> a Node.js boilerplate repo，with some useful deps.
+> a Node.js boilerplate repo, with some useful deps.

 ## Usage